TehGM/Wolfringo/docs/guides/index.md

 To learn how to use Commands System for your bots' commands, check [Commands System](xref:Guides.Commands.Intro) section.

-##### Customizing Wolfringo
+## Customizing Wolfringo
-Wolfringo utilizes Dependency Injection to allow customization of the library behaviour.
-For now that part of Wolfringo is not documented - I recommend checking [source code on GitHub](https://github.com/TehGM/Wolfringo) if you want to customize Wolfringo before the documentation for that is ready.
+Wolfringo utilizes Dependency Injection to allow customization of the library behaviour - many parts of both client and commands system can be configured or even replaced without the need to rewrite everything.

+Check [Customizing guides](xref:Guides.Customizing.Intro) for more info!

 ## Questions?
 To ask questions or share ideas, feel free to start a new [GitHub Discussion](https://github.com/TehGM/Wolfringo/discussions).